dmitribodiu/90-days-challenge/architecture.md

 One way to prevent calling multiple components from within a component is to create a `shared database`.
-This way your services might have repeating code for database access, but it's a common practice, you change redundancy of code for decoupling.
+This way your services might have repeating code for database access, but it's a common practice, you exchange redundancy of code for decoupling.

 ## Properties
 1. Agility - high